billbillbilly/streetscape/README.md

                                          token = '')
 ```

-## Extract visual feautures
+## Extract visual features

 Semantic segmentation(mask) is included in Mapillary street view database.
 The functions of
-this package can get the mask as default.
+this package can get the mask as the default.
 Therefore, one can extract this information and
 convert it into polygons or images.
-Moreover, the function for computing green view index (GVI)
+Moreover, the function for computing the green view index (GVI)
 is designed for calculating the percentage of visible greenness in a scene using images that
 can be collected by the URL link in the meta information.

 Let's try example data in the package
-Here we can not use the example data to access GVI calculation because the URLs for the street views can expire at some point after download the metadata
+Here we can not use the example data to access GVI calculation because the URLs for the street views can expire at some point after downloading the metadata
 ```r
 streetviewdata <- streetscape::scdataframe